– What’s the average age of the campers?

 How do you compare to other camps?

-Momentum Ski Camps greatest strength over any camp is their coaches.
-We have the best line up of Olympic, World Cup and Pro skiers, many who used to be former campers themselves.
+Momentum’s greatest strength over any camp is their coaches.
+We have the best line up of Olympic, World Cup and Pro skiers, many who used to be campers themselves.
 Having a positive impact and helping skiers become successful is demonstrated most clearly with our track record of former campers.
-Over the past 22 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier and a T-bar that offers us the fastest turnaround time of any camp.
-Momentum Camps is operated out of the Blackcomb Lodge Hotel in the heart of Whistler BC, home of the 2010 Olympics.
+Over the past 23 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier and a T-bar that offers us the fastest turnaround time of any camp.
+Momentum operates out of the Blackcomb Lodge Hotel in the heart of Whistler BC, home of the 2010 Olympics.
 Whistler as a four season resort has an endless list of activities and places to explore once you get down from the hill.

 Here are some points to consider: